WSGR logoWSGR logo

 • Extensive Experience

-Mark has argued over 50 appeals, including in ten- and nine-figure matters, and has conducted multiple jury trials and complex litigations.
+Mark has argued over 50 appeals, including in ten- and nine-figure matters, and has conducted numerous jury trials and complex litigations.

 • National Reputation